JeanHugueskab/about-me/README.md

 Growth Audit for company  like

-[<b>Bit it]</b>] (www.bitit.gift/) I helped Bit it wich is a bitcoin e-giftcards  startup to get into the growth hacker mindset, and set up their    priority for customers acquisition
+[Bit it] (www.bitit.gift/) I helped Bit it wich is a bitcoin e-giftcards  startup to get into the growth hacker mindset, and set up their    priority for customers acquisition

 [<b>Bricool</b>] (www.bricool.co/) Set up a Google Script for Bricool the uber of handy work, to send automatic SMS with twilio  API